 Unlike some other toilet testing organizations, MaP testing protocol and processes are entirely transparent.
 Our Version 7 test protocol is not "secret" nor does it use test materials (test media) that have no relationship to the "real" demands upon a toilet fixture.
 MaP tests use soybean paste and toilet paper as a close replicate of the "real world" demand upon a toilet.

-TO PURCHASE THE MaP-APPROVED SOYBEAN PASTE, CONTACT:
+TO PURCHASE THE MaP-APPROVED SOYBEAN PASTE (prepared to strict specifications), CONTACT: